-My perimenopause started at the age of 32, so it's been more than ten years for me.
+My perimenopause started at the age of 32, so it was more than ten years for me.
 Your migraine attacks during this period of time can become more frequent and severe due to the fluctuating hormone level production.
 Or they just might become less frequent, or less severe.

-Did you know that your hormonal changes can act as your migraine triggers for as long as two to five years’ after menopause?
-Before menopause.
-During menopause.
-After menopause.
+Did you know that your hormonal changes can act as your migraine triggers for as long as two to five years after menopause?
+So that's... before menopause... during menopause... and after menopause.

 All of your other non-hormonal type triggers might seem more obvious now.
 And the changes in your periods can make it harder to cope with your migraines as they can be harder to predict than when you had a regular cycle.

 This is the last bit of bad news, you know the hot flushes and night sweats that are associated with menopause?
 They can be triggers to set off more migraine attacks as well.
 You might experience menopause headaches from disturbed sleep and more bodily stress at this time in your life.

 Don't despair, there is good news.

 Hormone Replacement Therapy (HRT) is often used to successfully treat the symptoms of menopause.
 There is not a lot of research linking HRT with migraine headaches.
 It might be trial and error to see what your body needs for balance.

 You can also consider natural or traditional hormone treatments.
 Either way, trying to balance your hormones may come with risks.

 Consult with your physician, if you feel the need for hormone replacement.
 Health history and family health history need to be taken into consideration before starting hormone therapy.

 A rather large study with over 22,000 doctors, who also had migraines found the risks leaned more towards stroke than heart attacks.